Positive nutrition and fortification

 The nutritious ingredients in many of our products provide the micronutrients, protein or fibre that people need as part of a balanced diet.
 We try to pack in as many seasonal fruits and vegetables as we can, as well as beans and pulses, wholegrains and healthy oils.
 Vegetables like tomatoes, pumpkins, lentils and onions are hero ingredients in many Knorr products.
 And each year, we provide more than 100 billion servings of vegetables through these options.

-2021 was named the UN’s International Year of Fruits and Vegetables and our products will continue to help people eat more vegetables throughout the year and beyond.
-Healthy habits, nutritious diets explains how our campaigns are encouraging people to eat nutritiously.
+The UN recognised the importance of good nutrition by naming 2021 the International Year of Fruits and Vegetables.
+Our products continue to help people eat more vegetables: Healthy habits, nutritious diets explains how our campaigns are encouraging people to eat nutritiously.
 For example, Knorr won a Dutch Advertising Association award for its Veggies taste amazing! campaign, and due to its success, we’ve extended it to the US, Spain and Germany.

 How do we define positive nutrition?